Saturday, August 29, 2009

 What's more, he was right.

-Upon reconvening in the spring, one of the first things on the agenda was a photo shoot.
-This would provide the public with up to date pictures of the foursome.
+Reconvening in the spring, the return to business involved a photo shoot intended to provide the public with current pictures of the foursome.
 Robert Whitaker set everything up and photographed the band in a variety of bizarre poses and settings.
-You can read all about this in someone's book, if you care to.
 The most infamous shot involved the lads dressed in butcher smocks, with raw meat and decapitated baby dolls placed on them strategically.
-George stood behind the others, leering and holding up the head of a doll for the camera.

 Long story short, public outcry forced the Beatles to furnish EMI America with a more acceptable picture.
 So in place of dead babies and meat they gave them this.